CircuitVerse/Interactive-Book/contributing_guidelines.md

 [Work in Progress]

-While most of the formatting style is carried out automatically by the layout, templates and stylesheets in the SSG (jekyll) pipeline, it is important to also adhere to a common writing style in order to assure consitency of the book.
+While most of the formatting style is carried out automatically by the layout, templates and stylesheets in the SSG (jekyll) pipeline, it is important to also adhere to a common writing style in order to assure consistency of the book.

 Please use a neutral and simple language.
 Avoid slang.
 Also, technical jargon should be explained.